cyber-shah/graphs-paper/Report.md

       self.number_of_edges += 1
 ```

-One notable difference was the use of a dictionary to store the nodes.
-This was done to make it easier to access the nodes.
+A significant difference was the use of a dictionary to store the nodes.
+This was done to simplify the access to the nodes.
 The dictionary uses the node name as the key and the node object as the value.
-This makes it easier to access the node object using the name of the node.
+This makes it convenient to access the node object using the name of the node.
 The dictionary can be accessed using the `nodeNames` attribute of the graph object.

 ### 4.1.3 - Stacks and Queues
 The algorithms also use stacks and queues to keep track of the nodes that are visited.